Formatting Python in VS Code

 The Format Selection command fails when using Black Formatter. black does not support formatting sections of code.
 To work around this limitation, you can disable format on paste and set formatOnSave to format the whole file with the following settings: "[python]": {"editor.formatOnPaste": false, "editor.formatOnSaveMode": "file"}.

-The document isn't formatted.
-Check the formatter extension's Output channel to understand why the formatter has failed (run the Output: Focus on Output command in the Command Palette and then select the formatter extension channel).
+Formatting doesn't work even though I have a formatter extension installed.
+Formatting can fail for various reasons, such as syntax issues in your code, an unsupported version of Python is used, or the formatter isn't configured correctly.
+Check the formatter extension's Output channel to understand why the formatter has failed (run the Output: Focus on Output command in the Command Palette, and then select the formatter extension channel).

 Note: If you don't find your preferred formatter listed above, you can add support via an extension.
 The Python Extension Template makes it easy to integrate new Python tools into VS Code.